‘Painting Place’ by Madeleine Thornton-Smith is a community exhibition examining pre-existing hierarchies between paintings and ceramics.

 Thornton-Smith’s practice aims to challenge traditional beliefs in Western Art History that painting is the highest artform and more valuable than craft-based works like ceramics.
 In representing one medium by using another, their perceived meaning, value, and symbolism become merged.

 Many of these artworks are for sale.
-Visit our Boroondara Arts shop website to purchase an artwork.
+Visit our Boroondara Arts shop website-external site to purchase an artwork.